How do I obtain an EIN for my startup?

 This article assumes your startup was incorporated in Delaware.

-You may apply for an EIN online, by fax, or by mail.
-Be aware that your US taxpayer status may affect your eligibility for some of these methods.
+You may apply for an EIN online, which is the fastest method, or you can apply by fax or mail.
+Clerky startups that choose to apply by fax can either apply on their own or through Clerky.
+Be aware that US taxpayer status and other circumstances may affect your ability to use some of these methods.

 You must have a US taxpayer ID to apply online.

-Many startups can obtain an EIN on the IRS website.
-The person who fills out this online application is generally one of the startup’s founders or officers.
-Typically, the applicant must be what the IRS calls the “responsible party”, which is someone who controls, manages, and directs the startup.
-Someone other than the responsible party may only apply for the EIN if they’ve received proper authorization.
+Many startups can obtain an EIN on the IRS website within a few minutes.
+The person who fills out the online application typically needs to be one of the startup's founders or officers.
+Typically, the applicant must be what the IRS calls the "responsible party", which is someone who controls, manages, and directs the startup.
+Someone other than the responsible party may only apply for the EIN if they've received proper authorization.

 Note that when the online EIN application asks where your corporation is physically located, they mean your startup's primary physical location.
 This is usually the address of your startup’s headquarters, main office, or wherever your startup’s officers are most often working.
 For startups that don’t yet have an office or who split activities between multiple locations, this is often the home address of one of the founders.
 It is not the address of your startup’s registered agent.